Updated: Aug 25, 2020

 And the easiest part?
 It should be the giving.
 After all, it takes but a moment to find something to like and about the same amount of time to say it.

 But for some of us, it is not that easy.
-The key is to do it anyway, and not let a negative reluctance get in the way of your goal: uplifting you and your life, along with those around you.
+The key is to go ahead and do it anyway, and not let a negative reluctance get in the way of your goal: uplifting you and your life, along with those around you.

-The 2nd way to bring in more compliments is to use a friend(s).
-Give them this post; tell them what you want to do; and then suggest, “Every time we talk, let’s give each other one, genuine compliment.”
+Another way to bring in more compliments is to use friends: give them this post; and then suggest, “Every time we talk, let’s give each other one, genuine compliment.”

-After some initial laughter/discomfort, this experience can bring you closer, as well as being both enjoyable and fulfilling, and it can bring you closer too.
+After some initial laughter/discomfort, this experience can bring you closer, as well as being both enjoyable and fulfilling.

-Find a way to keep going 1.) as you lift those around you, one compliment at a time; 2.) as you stop second guessing motives, stop deflecting and start responding with a soft “Thank you; and, 3.) as you let go of the negative and let each compliment settle deep within to lift your self-esteem permanently.
+The key to success is persistence.
+Keep going 1.) as you lift those around you, one compliment at a time; 2.) as you stop second guessing motives, stop deflecting and start responding with a soft “Thank you; and, 3.) as you let go of the tension, let each compliment settle deep within and lift your self-esteem.